gregdyche/gregdyche/README.md

 Hello, I enjoy tinkering and learing.
 I'm curious to a fault.
 I live to crack the code.
 The code being what it takes to have a decent life.
 I'm not worried about a great life - might take too much luck.
 I'm looking for an approach to a decent life measured by how we treat others.
-I'd like my tombstone to read "He led us through the valley.", and I don't want it to be a lie.
-A valley is as much a feeling as a goegraphy.
-I believe most people are unaware they are in a valley.
-Like Thoreaugh said, "lives of quiet desperation".

 With a lot of luck and a litle hard work, I've managed to build a blessed life for myself.
 I'm married to an incredible lady -- and have been for over 25 years.
 I am a parent to six children, and I get to teach at a wonderful university, Creighton.